 Tips for Publishing

-• You can choose to publish the materials that have been submitted to the vault.
-Publishing is recommended when the data have been used for a research article.
+• You can publish any materials that have been submitted to the vault.
+Publishing is required when the data have been used for a research article.
 This does not mean that the data are made openly available as long as you followed the guidance in the section on Data Protection.
-The default for the majority of cases in FGB is to select “restricted access” in the “data package access” metadata field prior to archiving and publishing.
-This will result in the metadata being published, and the dataset being linked to a DOI permanent identifier, however, the data itself will not be openly available.
-Publishing in this way is recommended because it makes your data findable even if the data themselves cannot be openly available to third parties.
+Most FGB datasets will be “restricted access” or “closed”, resulting in the metadata being openly published (and therefore visible to the world), which gives the dataset a DOI permanent identifier, but the dataset itself will not be openly available.

-• If you submitted a separate subfolder to the vault with materials that are allowed to be open access, as described previously, then those materials will be openly available once you publish this subfolder.
+• If you submitted a subfolder to the vault with materials that are allowed to be open access, as described previously in the Tips for Archiving, then those materials will be openly available once you publish this subfolder.

 • Metadata can be updated after publishing if changes are necessary

-• This is especially useful if you publish subfolders separately, but need to cross-reference them to each other (see previous section).
+• This is especially useful if you publish subfolders separately, but need to cross-reference them to each other (see previous “Tips for Archiving” section).
 You can return to the metadata field “related data package” after publishing is complete and add the DOIs for the cross-referenced subfolders.
+You can also add the DOIs for any openly published licenses or other documentation that have been published on OSF.

 Who can I speak with for assistance?